Loading image...Kiro

 2. Manual import: Simply copy your existing requirements (e.g. foo-prfaq.md) into a new file in your repo and open a spec chat session and say #foo-prfaq.md Generate a spec from it.
 Kiro will read your requirements, and generate requirement and design specs.

-How do I iterate on my specs?
+How do I iterate on my Feature Specs?

 1. Update Requirements: Either modify the requirements.md file directly or initiate a spec session and instruct Kiro to add new requirements or design elements.